peanutbutterandcrackers/chiyoko/README.md

 Name:
     'Chiyoko' is the main character of the 2001, Satoshi Kon movie 'The Millenium Actress'.
-The name of this script is a homage to the great woman, and to the great Mr. Satoshi Kon for such a wonderful movie.
+The name of this script is a homage to the great woman, and to the great Mr. Satoshi Kon, the genius behind the movie.
     This script was written with the belief that even the not-so-important photos lying around in our HDDs today will someday turn out to be The Key - "to the most important thing there is".
 Let's not trade memories for HDD spaces.